Sang Hyang Adi Buddha: Indonesian National Encyclopedia

 Indonesian National Encyclopedia (1988) describes Adi Buddha and the traditions that are used this term thus:

 The Seeker's Glossary of Buddhism

 The Seeker's Glossary of Buddhism gives the following definition for Adi Buddha:

 Indonesia

-Since the time of Sailendra and Mataram Kingdom, Indonesian Buddhists have the same belief in the existence of the Adi-Buddha as the Buddhists in Tibet, Nepal, and the northern schools.
-Nepalese uses the term Adinata, which means "main protector" and Swayambhulokanatta, which means "the unborn protector of the universe".
-The Tibetan familiar with terms such as Vajradhara (Tibet= Dorjechang; lit. "ruler of all the mysteries").
-Namasangiti Text of Candrakīrti (a monk who was staying in Indonesia), and the symbolism of Borobudur's mandala stupa, provided evidence that the Buddhism embraced by Indonesian people since the days of Srivijaya, Ancient Mataram, Sailendra, and Majapahit is the Buddhism which honors the Primordial Buddha.
+Since the time of Sailendra and Mataram kingdom, Indonesian Buddhists have had a belief in the existence of the Adi-Buddha similar to the Buddhists in Tibet, Nepal, and the northern schools.
+Nepalese Buddhism uses the term Adinata, which means "main protector", and Swayambhulokanatta, which means "the unborn protector of the universe".
+The Tibetan form of the term is Vajradhara (Tibetan Dorjechang; lit. "ruler of all the mysteries").
+The Namasangiti text composed by Candrakīrti (a monk who lived in Indonesia), and the symbolism of Borobudur's mandala stupa, provided evidence that the Buddhism embraced by Indonesian people since the days of Srivijaya, Ancient Mataram, Sailendra, and Majapahit is a Buddhism that honors the Primordial Buddha.

-Some Indonesian sacred texts which contains the name of Sanghyang Adi Buddha are:
+Some Indonesian sacred texts that contain the name of Sanghyang Adi Buddha are: